tituspowell/wayfarer-game/README.md

 ## Development Journey and Current State

 The initial motivation for creating Wayfarer was to refresh my programming skills by recreating a family board game.
-I was completely new to Unity so it was an ambitious challenge to take on, having not done any coding for several years.
+I was new to Unity so it was an ambitious challenge to take on, having not done any coding for several years.
 I had no idea how much it would evolve beyond the original board game, or how deep and complex the game mechanics would become over the next two years.

 One thing it suffers from is a lack of a wider player base.
 My family have been playing it avidly over the past two years and giving me fantastic feedback as well as obscure issues to fix.
 But because nobody new was playing it, there's a distinct lack of onboarding.
 Apart from a nominal 'tutorial mode' where it is slightly gentler with its random events, there really is nothing to help ease a new player into the game, or introduce the mechanics.
 A seasoned gamer would figure a lot of it out after a couple of games but my lack of focus on the user experience for new players is immediately evident if you try it.